devanshbatham/ParamSpider/README.md

   <br>
 </h1>

-<h4 align="center"> Mining URLs from dark corners of Web Archives for fuzzing/further probing </h4>
+<h4 align="center">  Mining URLs from dark corners of Web Archives for bug hunting/fuzzing/further probing </h4>

 <p align="center">
   <a href="#about">📖 About</a> •